-Ronan Chapuis, DEDV, MSc, DACVIM-LA
+Ronan Chapuis, DUT, DEDV, DACVIM-LA, MSc

 Ronan Chapuis is a large animal internist, certified as a Diplomate of American College of Internal Medicine (Large Animal Internal Medicine), and completed a Master of Sciences in Large Animal Medicine.

-DEDV - Nantes-Atlantic National College of Veterinary Medicine, Food Science and Engineering, France
+- DEDV - Nantes-Atlantic National College of Veterinary Medicine, Food Science and Engineering, France

-MSc – Western College of Veterinary Medicine, University of Saskatchewan, Saskatoon, Canada.
+- MSc – Western College of Veterinary Medicine, University of Saskatchewan, Saskatoon, Canada.

 Diplomate of American Veterinary College of Internal Medicine (Large Animal), 2019

 - Member of American College of Veterinary Internal Medicine

 - Member of American Academy of Veterinary Pharmacology and Therapeutics (Student membership)